HICAT Frequently Asked Questions

 -

-Time management skills - You need to set aside 10 hours study time each week to complete your course on time
+Time management skills - You need to set aside study time each week to complete your course

 -